jaccomoc/jactl/docs/pages/language-guide.md

 ntimes(5){ println it }
 ```

-There is a builtin methods on Lists, Maps, Strings, and numbers called `each`, `map`, etc. that takes a single argument
+There is a built-in methods on Lists, Maps, Strings, and numbers called `each`, `map`, etc. that takes a single argument
 which is a closure.
 For numbers, the `each` method iterates `n` times and passes each value from `0` to `n-1` to the closure.
 For example: